-In this guide, we cover the crypto exchanges with the lowest trading fees for the spot markets.
+This guide covers the crypto exchanges with the lowest trading fees for the spot markets.

-Crypto Exchange with Lowest Fees
+Crypto Exchange with Lowest Spot Trading Fees

-What are trading fees?
+What are crypto spot trading fees?

 We will help you to understand and compare trading fees among different crypto exchanges.